-As of December 31, 2013, \$36.8 million of revenue was deferred under this agreement, of which \$12.3 million was included in current liabilities and \$24.5 million was included in non-current liabilities in the consolidated balance sheet.
-As of December 31, 2013, \$7.5 million, composed of \$5.0 million of the upfront fee and \$2.5 million of the December 2013 payment, was recorded as a contingent liability to collaborator in the consolidated balance sheet due to the potential refund to Baxter.
+As of December 31, 2013, \$36.8 million of revenue was deferred under the arrangements with Baxter, of which \$12.3 million was included in current liabilities and \$24.5 million was included in non-current liabilities in the consolidated balance sheet.
+As of December 31, 2013, \$7.5 million was recorded as contingent liability to collaborator in the consolidated balance sheet due to the potential refund to Baxter.